reececomo/notify-slack-deployed-jira-tickets/README.md

 GitHub Action to notify Slack when JIRA tickets have been deployed.

-* Counts all JIRA tickets mentioned in commit messages since the previous merge commit.
+* Counts all JIRA tickets mentioned in commit messages since the previous tag.
 * JIRA ticket mentions must be in the format: `BOARD-123`

 ## Variables